reaper47/recipya/docs/website/content/docs/installation/config-file.md

   - **autologin**: Whether to login automatically into the application.
 Useful when you don't need user accounts.
 Its value can be either *true* or *false*.
   - **isDemo**: Whether the app is a demo version.
 Its value can be either *true* or *false*.
   - **isProduction**: Whether the app is in production.
 Its value can be either *true* or *false*.
+  - **noSignups**: Whether to disable user account registrations.
+Set to *true* when you don't want people to create accounts.
+Otherwise, *false*.
   - **port**: The port the app will be served through if localhost.
   - **url**: The website the app is served on.
 This URL will serve as the base link in the emails.